Please inform the International Office if you get tested positive for COVID-19. We can guide you through the process.

 List of acknowledged COVID-19 vaccines (Paul Ehrlich Institute)

-As of June 7, 2021, any person with a residence in Germany can get a free COVID-19 vaccination..
+Any person with a residence in Germany can get a free COVID-19 vaccination.
 This includes international students.
-Getting vaccinated is voluntary.

 Currently there are plenty of appointments available in the vaccine centers.
 Some even offer vaccinations without an appointment.
 The International Office is unfortunately not in the position to assist with making appointments.